 Kindat Pandaw has two guides giving briefings at cocktail hour every night and accompanying all excursions, which are daily and free.
 Some local entertainment, such as folkloric dancing and puppet shows, also are offered.
 A therapist is onboard for massage treatments.
 Tipping is optional.

-Overnights usually will involve stopping at a riverbank and securing the ship with lines attached to stakes hammered into the sand.
+Overnights usually involve stopping at a riverbank and securing the ship with lines attached to stakes hammered into the sand.
 As on other ships, part of the gangway tends to be little more than a plank and sandbags, and the trip can be tough for those with disabilities.
-But plenty of willing crew hands always will be there to assist.
+But plenty of willing crew hands always are there to assist.
 Most passengers see Pandaw as a world away from conventional cruising and take such measures in stride.